Sami-115667/CGPA_Calculator/README.md

 # CGPA_Calculator
 # This is my first android application.
 This is a CGPA calculator app.
 By using this app you can easily calculate your CGPA.

 # Here is the apk download link.
+Go to this link and download the apk file.

 ## https://github.com/Sami-115667/CGPA_Calculator/blob/main/app-release.apk